louisabraham/ffpass/README.md

 ## Features

-  - Support master passwords
+  - Supports master passwords
-  - Automatic profile selection for Linux and macOS
+  - Automatic profile selection for Linux, macOS and Windows
   - Export to CSV
   - Import from CSV compatible with Google Chrome